 Editor’s Note: As Airbus and Boeing consider new airplanes, their current generation aircraft are plagued with technical issues.
 The engines on the A320neo and 737 MAX families continue to have problems years after entry into service.
 The Boeing 787, which had ground-breaking technology when it was designed, has production issues.
 Flight testing early on revealed technical problems with the engine on the 777X, prompting the president of Emirates Airline to publicly suggest he won’t accept delivery until the engines are fully “mature.”

 Aviation Week’s Check 6 podcast last week examined Boeing’s path toward a new airplane.
 Boeing CEO David Calhoun insists on waiting for new technology.
-But “new technology,” while in theory a great idea, the phrase also scares people.
+But “new technology,” while in theory is a great idea, the phrase also scares people.
 LNA reported on this in March 2020.
 We’re reposting this article from then.

 Now Open to All Readers